RudolfHattenkofer/brain/Knowledge/Documenting software systems.md

 If they’re well-written and address the right subjects, you’re likely to find that how-to guides are the most-read sections of your documentation.

+### Reference
+The only purpose of a reference guide is to describe, as succinctly as possible, and in an orderly way.
+Whereas the content of tutorials and how-to guides are led by needs of the user, reference material is led by the product it describes.

+Reference - information oriented, theoretical knowledge, that serves our work In the case of software, reference guides describe the software itself - APIs, classes, functions and so on - and how to use them.

+Your users need reference material because they need truth and certainty - firm platforms on which to stand while they work.
+Good technical reference is essential to provide users with the confidence to do their work.

+### Explanation
+Explanation clarifies, deepens and broadens the reader’s understanding of a subject.

+Explanation - understanding oriented, theoretical knowledge, that serves our study It’s not concerned with what the user might be doing, like tutorials and how-to guides.
+It’s not a close-up view of the machinery, like reference material.
+It’s documentation that approaches a topic from a higher perspective, and from different angles.

+This allows explanation to become discussion, a more relaxed, freer way to consider something.
+Explanation joins things together.
+It’s documentation that it makes sense to read while away from the product itself.